-Buying a Horsebox
+Buying a second hand horsebox?

 The size of the horsebox you need is dependent on the maximum number of horses you will be transporting at one time.
 For three or more horses a 7.5 tonne horsebox is required which most often comes with three stalls and room for the tack and supplies such as feed.
 A smaller 3.5 tonne would be sufficient for a smaller operation that can carry one to two horses.

-There are also two types of horseboxes which include purpose built and conversions.
+There are also two types of horseboxes, which include purpose built and conversions.
 The conversions are lower in price, but its quality is dependent on the person or group that did the conversion.
 The purpose built horsebox is specifically made to transport horses and generally better at the task, but will cost more.

 The condition of the body is important.
 Rust and age will weaken the structural integrity of the walls and most importantly the floor.
-Not only can an old worn body be unsightly, but it can also spook the horses when they feel the floor give under the pressure of their weight.
+Not only can an old, worn body be unsightly, but it can also spook the horses when they feel the floor give under the pressure of their weight.

 Can you drive the horsebox?

 For operators that passed their driving test before January 1997 can operate a vehicle that weighs up to 7.5 tonne.
-If the driving test was taken after January 1997, a 3.5 tonne horsebox is the biggest that can legally be allowed to drive with a standard B category driving license.
-A 3.5 tonne horsebox is usually stalled for two horses and it tends to be mainly rear facing and has a side ramp.
+If the driving test was taken after January 1997, a 3.5 tonne horsebox is the biggest that can legally be allowed to drive with a standard B category driving licence.
+A 3.5 tonne horsebox is usually stalled for two horses, and it tends to be mainly rear facing and has a side ramp.

 Checking over a horsebox for sale

 When you are physically looking over a horsebox with the intention to purchase it, there are a few important and easy things to look for.
 The flooring in the horse area must be solid and free of defects, Many horseboxes have a floor that is made out of plywood or wooden planks with rubber matting on top.
-The condition of the wood is important to pull back the rubber mate and make sure it is still solid.
+The condition of the wood is critical, so pull back the rubber mate and make sure it is still solid.

 Some of the more expensive horseboxes will have floors that are made from aluminium with rubber matting on top.
 This is generally lighter in weight, but over time can crack at the welds as the body flexes.
 Carry out a good investigation should reveal if the horsebox has been well maintained and a sound investment.